1ncursio/re-zero/readme.md

 ## Getting Started

-This is an example of how you may give instructions on setting up Lathello locally.
+This is an example of how you may give instructions on setting up Re:zero locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites